eunrcn/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.internhub.commons` package.
 The three over-arching sub-packages are `core`, `exceptions`, and `util`.

 `core`: This package defines classes for user configuration, GUI settings, and even a version number.